Making decisions about acute myeloid leukaemia (AML) treatment

 Talking to other people who have already had treatment can also help.
 Your specialist nurse may know whether there is a local cancer support group, where you can talk to someone who has had similar treatment.

-Or you can visit our Online Community to talk to people affected by acute myeloid leukaemia (AML), share your experience, and ask an expert your questions.
+Or you can visit our acute myeloid leukaemia (AML) forum to talk with people affected by acute myeloid leukaemia (AML), share your experience, and ask an expert your questions.

 Your multidisciplinary team (MDT) uses national treatment guidelines to decide the most suitable treatment for you.
 Even so, you may want another medical opinion.
 If you feel it will be helpful, you can ask either your specialist or GP to refer you to another specialist for a second opinion.